jorotenev/flask_docker/README.md

 When creating a run configuration, select as "Module name" (the default is to execute a script) `flask` and as Parameters `run`.
 For older versions of the IDE, see [this](https://stackoverflow.com/questions/22081065/create-a-pycharm-configuration-that-runs-a-module-a-la-python-m-foo)

+**Make sure to set the Working directory folder in the run config to the project folder.**
 ## Test
 Example for `unittest`.
 To run them via PyCharm